State-Selective Ionization and Trapping of Single H$_2^+$ Ions with (2+1) Multiphoton Ionization: Two-photon rotational line strengths and rotational selectivity of the ionization step

-To the best of the authors' knowledge, there are no studies that directly compute the anisotropy parameter (or rotational selectivity) of ionization out of the \EState $(\nu'=0, L'=1)$ state.
-In principle, the photoelectron angular distribution from $(n+1)$ REMPI is different from ionization from the same intermediate vibronic state but with rotational isotropy, due to change in molecular alignment during multiphoton absorption~\cite{dixit1985theory}.
-However, studies using \Htwo in $\nu'=1$~\cite{anderson1984resonance} and 3~\cite{rudolph19872+} report $\bar{\beta}(L'=0) \approx \bar{\beta}(L'=1)$ for ejected photoelectrons after Q(0) and Q(1) transitions, respectively, which suggests that the effect of molecular alignment due to two-photon absorption on the anisotropy parameter, and the rotational selectivity, is minimal.
+To the best of our knowledge, no studies directly compute the anisotropy parameter (or rotational selectivity) of ionization from the \EState $(\nu'=0, L'=1)$ state.
+Photoelectron angular distribution from (n+1) REMPI of $L'\neq 0$ should in principle be different from one from REMPI of $L'=0$ due to the change in molecular alignment during multiphoton absorption~\cite{dixit1985theory}.
+However, studies using \Htwo in $\nu'=1$~\cite{anderson1984resonance} and $\nu'=3$~\cite{rudolph19872+} reported $\bar{\beta}(L'=0) \approx \bar{\beta}(L'=1)$ for ejected photoelectrons after Q(0) and Q(1) transitions, respectively, which suggests that the effect of molecular alignment on the anisotropy parameter and therefore the rotational selectivity is minimal.

 [1]{}